-When she arrived at the outskirts of the city at night, she had become immediately disorientated by the horrendous butchery the Humans had executed upon the once natural landscape.
-In her memory, Hangzhou was a beautiful city of rivers and estuaries, seated in the midst of a floodplain, surrounded by an extensive network of walls that shielded its population from Wildland Magical Beasts.
+When she arrived at the city's outskirts at night, she became immediately disorientated by the horrendous butchery the Humans had executed upon the once natural landscape.
+In her memory, Hangzhou was a beautiful city of rivers and estuaries, seated in a floodplain, surrounded by an extensive network of walls that shielded its population from Wildland Magical Beasts.

 Instead, Ayxin became mortified by the sight of a human city stretching from horizon to horizon, utterly obfuscating every natural landmark, sprawled across every conceivable space, stripping out all but small tuffs of greenery from the once verdant land.

-She had taken a lungful of it as soon as she reached the city proper, and the thickness of the spent mana-fog almost sent her tumbling from the sky in a tizzy.
+She had taken a lungful of it as soon as she reached the city proper, and the thickness of the spent mana fog almost sent her tumbling from the sky.

-She felt stricken by an unbidden nausea, unsure if it was because of the smoggy pollutants in the air, or if the reality of Humanity's usurpation exceeded her wildest nightmares.
-Dragons - as primordial beings, are given life by the Prime Material Plane.
-As a race, they were especially sensitive to the changes in an area’s elemental composition.
-What the Humans had done, in Ayxin’s observation, was to strip the elemental mana from every mote that permeated the material world, leaving only a grey haze to linger.
+She felt stricken by unbidden nausea, unsure if it was because of the smoggy pollutants in the air or if the reality of Humanity's usurpation exceeded her wildest nightmares.
+As primordial beings, Dragons are given life by the Prime Material Plane.
+As a race, they were especially sensitive to the changes in an area's elemental composition.

-No wonder humans had such short life-spans!
-If she could persuade Jun to leave the human city, there would be hope for the Ash Mage yet.
+No wonder humans had such short life spans!
+If she could persuade Jun to leave the human city, there would be hope for the Ash Mage.

 Lost and heady with sickness, she alighted somewhere discrete, then made for the town centre, wondering if someone could know where the Ash Bringer was.